tang85718/bitnami-docker-phabricator/README.md

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-phabricator/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-phabricator/pulls) with your contribution.

+# FAQ

+You can search for frequently asked questions (and answers) in the GitHub issue list.
+These are marked with the label [faq](https://github.com/bitnami/bitnami-docker-phabricator/issues?utf8=%E2%9C%93&q=label%3Afaq%20).

 # Issues

 If you encountered a problem running this container, you can file an [issue](https://github.com/bitnami/bitnami-docker-phabricator/issues).
 For us to provide better support, be sure to include the following information in your issue: